Sunday, November 12, 2023

 After that, we work on their Name Tents, which has been written about quite a bit in the MTBoS, so my only change is that I don't print the form on the inside - I just have the kids draw a line down the crease and then two perpendicular to that to create 6 spaces for writing.
 This was the first year (ever?) that everyone folded their name tent correctly!!!
 (YAY!)

 Finally, it's time to do Math!
 This year, I tried a new-to-me activity using pentominos because I wanted to do something Geometric.
-While I liked the activity, I found that it was super difficult for my students.
+While I liked the activity, I found that it more challenging than I expected.

 The original task asked the students to use all of the pentominos to build a 10x6 rectangle, then to try again to build a 12x5, then again for a 15x4.
-Sadly, most groups didn't get past the 10x6 :(
+Next year, I think I'm going to work on some better scaffolding for this as the 10x6 was tricker than expected!

 Thankfully, it did allow us to talk about Productive Struggle, the importance of persevering, and why I like to use manipulatives a lot to test out theories.